 Believe it or not, I can also vouch for the authenticity of the 'letting the inmates run the asylum" approach, having interned at Bellevue's alcohol clinic in '01.
 Our head doctor was a sexy Swiss woman with huge antler horns in her ears and an office full of bizarre trinkets she'd collected from Africa.
 When Keach shouts "Where's the love, man!" at the stern staff sarge, or just keeps reading and drinking as Billy Cutshaw (Scott Wilson) hams it up with tantrums and wearily Marx Brothers-esque anarchy, I'm reminded of when this doctor would do the same thing, patiently listening as nutty patient rambled excitedly away for hours on end in her office while I tried to figure out the admittance software and quietly watched the clock.

 Alas, decades of reruns of the hit TV show M*A*S*H has made military silliness (showing up to roll call in bath robes and summer dresses, for example) banal with repetition.
 But we should also remember that at the time of CONFIGURATION's inception, Hawkeye Pierce was still a little cutting edge.
 In some ways he still is.
-Just imagine how much less drinking and sexual harassment there would be in a M*A*S*H remake now.
-But the 1970s was when adults first realized the government and military weren't always on the square, and said adults acted accordingly, swinging for the aisles.
+Just imagine how much less drinking and sexual harassment there would be in a M*A*S*H remake now!
+But the 1970s was when adults first realized the government and military weren't always on the square, and they acted accordingly, swinging for the aisles.
 In other words, they were adults and declared themselves their own masters irregardless of the protests of the established authority.

 That attitude now seems almost quaint, like watching Father Karras wrestle with his faith in THE EXORCIST (1973) in the light of all the 21st century charges against the Vatican for protecting child molestors.
 But this quaint above-it-all disillusionment is not a sign we've matured, quite the opposite.
 It just means there is no longer any reliable pillar of authority to rebel against.
 The Hawkeye antics have been co-opted by the establishment.
 Reagan and her advisor/war counsel Pazuzu run the country.
 The Karrases of the world have dissolved back into the NY Post-headlines.
 They all took the plea bargain, and now are raising kids and chickens in the suburbs.
 They say they're happy but their eyes plead for you to dig them an escape tunnel.

 In the amnesiac lathe of time we've largely forgotten that THE EXORCIST was shocking not only because of what the devil did to Linda Blair's little girl body, but what the medical community did.
-Nowadays kids get that kind of treatment for something as innocuous as being caught with a joint in their backpack, or testing positive via a mom's at-home urine sampler.
-Blatty has clearly predicted all that - it's the Regan generation!
+Nowadays kids get that kind of treatment for something as innocuous as being caught with a joint in their backpack, or testing positive via a mom's at-home urine sample kit.
+Blatty has clearly predicted all that - it's the Reagan generation!
 Stop them before they start and the result is a nation stunted at the knee.
 THE NINTH CONFIGURATION is Blatty's attempt to imagine a saner policy for the insane, the humoring of madness to get at its root, the notion that people who act crazy do so to keep from going truly crazy.
 Only by embracing madness can they stay above it.
 Like any other jealous lover, mental aberration chases you if you run from it, but pursue it with open arms and it shrinks back into the shadows like a frat boy in a Courtney Love song.

 In the scheme of NINTH CONFIGURATION, belief, love, and faith are all that prevents us from falling into the yawning chasm of meaningless carnage and despair.
 Acting crazy is just a way to try and own your own plummeting.
-As someone who, in 2006, was touched by God (on the shoulder) and told to preach the gospel, and realized I was just creeping people out and so stopped, I can relate to the issues Blatty explores.
+As someone who, in 2006, was touched by God (on the shoulder) and told to preach the gospel, and realized I was just creeping people out and so stopped preaching said gospel, I can relate to the issues Blatty explores.
 If you ask for a sign from God, to prove to you He's real, and God gives you one, do you stammer an excuse why you still don't follow him?
 Do you shrug it off as coincidence?
-Why would you?
 Do you prefer to cling to your life raft of earthly possessions and egoic fears?
-Or do you jump into the sea and follow Saint Francis Aquarius of barefoot mermaid flower power bowl haircut love like a cult-brainwashed sailor punk to the ocean floor?
+Or do you jump into the sea and follow Saint Francis Aquarius of barefoot mermaid flower power bowl haircut love like a cult-brainwashed sailor to the ocean floor?
 Either way you wake up cold and hung over one morning feeling like a sucker, shivering in the hungover cold of post-party frat house, waiting for the pot dealer to come take the pain partly away.
 So, make every touch of God count... and boondoggle your way under the barb wire fence of drab rationalism to whatever illusory truck stop freedom you can find!